Workforce Planning Guide: Definition, Process, Strategies

 What Is Workforce Planning?

 Workforce planning is a process of aligning your organization’s workforce with business strategy and goals, usually by balancing labor supply with demand.
-According to research, this process is usually undertaken by professionals to achieve three main purposes:

 Source: An Operational Process for Workforce Planning